michaelkourlas/voipms-sms-client/HELP.md

 ## Push notifications

-This application supports push notifications using Firebase Cloud Messaging.
+The Google Play version of the app supports push notifications using Firebase Cloud Messaging.
 Push notifications are automatically setup when selecting phone numbers if notifications are enabled.

-However, if setup fails for whatever reason, you can configure them manually by:
+However, if push notifications don't appear to be working, it's possible that the automatic setup failed.
+You can configure them manually by:
 * accessing the settings for your phone numbers (DIDs) on the VoIP.ms [Manage DID menu](https://voip.ms/m/managedid.php);
 * enabling the *SMS URL Callback* option; and
 * entering the following URL into the neighbouring field: [https://us-south.functions.appdomain.cloud/api/v1/web/michael%40kourlas.com_dev/default/voipmssms-notify?did={TO}](https://us-south.functions.appdomain.cloud/api/v1/web/michael%40kourlas.com_dev/default/voipmssms-notify?did={TO})